 The charity team has reported the centre has had an excellent response from churches and schools in Braintree district over the Autumn months so the warehouse is well stacked to meet the start of the winter when people in crisis struggle with heating bills in addition to feeding their families.
 Items they are short of include long life milk and orange juice, tea bags, cereals and toiletries.
-In addition they would also like to offer Christmas extras to their users such as tins of turkey, ham or chicken, Christmas items should have a 'best before' date of at least 31st January 2014.
+In addition they would also like to offer Christmas extras to their users such as tins of turkey, ham or chicken, Christmas cakes, sweets, biscuits or chocolates.
+Christmas items should have a 'best before' date of at least 31st January 2014.
 If you are able to help it is appreciated.